sourcegraph/sourcegraph-public-snapshot/doc/cody/completions.md

 Please follow the steps in [Enabling Cody on Sourcegraph Enterprise](explanations/enabling_cody_enterprise.md) to enable Cody on Sourcegraph Enterprise.

+By default, a fully configured Sourcegraph instance picks a default LLM to generate code completions.
 Custom models can be used for Cody completions via the `completionModel` option inside the `completions` site config.

 > NOTE: Self-hosted customers need to update to a minimum of version 5.0.4 to use completions.